 \subsection{Alternative Scaling Techniques}

-\paragraph{Traditional Exchange Semantics} The core logic of just an exchange system can be implemented extremely efficiently with almost no code.
-The logic of the constant product market makers UniswapV2 \cite{uniswapv2}, for example, is less than 10 lines of simple arithmetic code.
+\paragraph{Traditional Exchange Semantics.} The core logic of just an exchange system can be implemented extremely efficiently with almost no code.
+The logic of the constant product market maker UniswapV2 \cite{uniswapv2}, for example, is less than 10 lines of simple arithmetic code.
 An orderbook-based exchange requires more code but can still be made very fast, as most operations modify only a small number of data objects.
-We implemented a bare-bones orderbook exchange with two assets using the same data structures as in \SPEEDEX{} --- each transaction checks the orderbook for a matching offer(s) and either makes appropriate transfers or adds the offer to the orderbook.
-These operations are extremely fast when the number of accounts is very small; our implementation runs $\sim 1.7$ million of these transactions per second when there are only 100 accounts.
-However, every database lookup becomes slower as the as the number of accounts grows; when there are 10 million accounts in the database (as in the experiments of \S \ref{sec:scalable}), throughput falls 8x to $\sim 210,000$ per second.
-And that is before adding all of the other \SPEEDEX{} features that one needs in a real DEX, such as state hashes, transaction fees, structures for simple payment verification \cite{nakamoto:bitcoin}, replication, or durable logging.
-The full \SPEEDEX{} implementation gets $\sim 10,000$ transactions per second on one thread on the even simpler payments workload benchmarked below.
+We implemented a bare-bones orderbook exchange with two assets using the same data structures as in \SPEEDEX{}---each transaction checks the orderbook for a matching offer or offers and either makes appropriate transfers or adds the new offer to the orderbook.
+These operations are extremely fast when the number of accounts is small; our implementation runs $\sim 1.7$~million of these transactions per second when there are only 100 accounts.
+However, every database lookup becomes slower as the as the number of accounts grows; when there are 10 million accounts in the database (as in the above experiments), throughput falls 8x to $\sim 210,000$ per second.
+Yet that is before adding all of the other \SPEEDEX{} features one needs in a real DEX, such as state hashes, transaction fees, structures for simple payment verification \cite{nakamoto:bitcoin}, replication, or durable logging.
+The scalability of the full \SPEEDEX{} implementation lets it surpass that rate even when slowed down by all of these features.

-Note that every orderbook operation affects every subsequent transaction ---each transaction influences the exchange rate observed in the next transaction---and as such, their execution cannot be parallelized. \SPEEDEX{}'s design, therefore, enables parallel execution of what would otherwise be a strictly serial workload.
+Note that every orderbook operation affects every subsequent transaction---each transaction influences the exchange rate observed in the next transaction---and as such, their execution cannot be parallelized. \SPEEDEX{}'s design, therefore, enables parallel execution of what would otherwise be a strictly serial workload.
 To isolate the effect of \SPEEDEX{}'s parallelizable semantics on its transaction throughput, we therefore turn to a workload that does not touch the DEX at all---one where every transaction is a payment between random accounts.